davidtkramer/factory-workshop/README.md

 bundle install
 ```

-If you get an error about an incorrect bundler version, run the command below and then try running bundle install again.
+If you get an error about an incorrect bundler version, run the command below and then try running bundle install again

 ```
 gem update --system
 ```

-If that still doesn't fix it, then install the latest version of bundler and then run bundle install again.
+If that still doesn't fix it, then install the latest version of bundler and then run bundle install again

 ```
 gem install bundler